Scholarship set up to honour the lives of Chloe and Aubrey Berry - BC Local News

-To honour the memory of Chloe and Aubrey Berry, sisters tragically killed in Oak Bay on Christmas Day, a scholarship fund has now been set up.
+To honour the memory of Chloe and Aubrey Berry, sisters tragically killed by their father on Christmas Day, a scholarship fund has now been set up.

 The Chloe and Aubrey Berry Scholarship Fund, through the Victoria Foundation, is set up to support scholarships at Christ Church Cathedral School where Chloe attended Grade 1.